What is Blockchain Technology Explained: Your Ultimate Guide

 Key Takeaways

-• ✓ Beyond cryptocurrencies, blockchain has vast applications in various industries.
+• ✓ Beyond cryptocurrencies, it has applications in supply chains, healthcare, and more.

 How It Works